 It was on April 9, 1940, that the Nazis invaded self-proclaimed neutral Denmark with the excuse that they were saving Denmark from a potential British occupation.
 Germany marched right into the small Scandinavian country, with the true intent being to get closer to Norway.

 The occupation was at first considered somewhat mild, with the King of Denmark and the government still ruling in de facto.
 But on August 29, 1943, the country was placed under direct military occupation, months after Adolf Hitler took offense to the Danish king’s short reply, to his long and heartfelt birthday telegram to the king.
 In a matter of days, Hitler had removed his ambassador from Denmark and sent the Danish ambassador in Germany back home.
 Adolf Hitler now wanted to crack down on Denmark.

-It was at this time a more organized, powerful and aggressive resistance started growing in Denmark.
-Many had already joined the allied forces but now the Danes who were still in the country decided to fight the Nazis from the inside.
+It was at this time that a more organized, powerful, and aggressive resistance started growing in Denmark.
+Many had already joined the allied forces but now the Danes who were still in Denmark decided to fight the Nazis from the inside.
 The resistance collaborated with the allied armies, especially the Brits, in the hopes of putting a stop to the Nazis from within.
 The Danish Resistance Movement was born.

 It is estimated that around 3,000 Danes died as a direct result of the Nazi occupation.

 So every year, on the evening of May 4th, the Danes will light candles, perhaps in honor of a parent, grandparent, or sibling.
 They place the candles in their windows so that anyone who passes by will be reminded of the brave Danes who gave their lives for Danish freedom.